devery/devery_crowdsale/README.md

 ### Vesting

 The crowdsale contract will automatically deploy a vesting contract.

+To find the address of the vesting contract, search for the internal transaction generated when the crowdsale contract is deployed.

-To verify the source on EtherScan, you will have to provide the additional parameter data of 0x{24 zeros}{crowdsale contract address}.
+To verify the source on EtherScan, enter the module name *DeveryVesting* and provide the additional parameter data of 0x{24 zeros}{crowdsale contract address}.

 These vesting entries are non-revocable.
 For revocable vesting entries, allocate the proportion to a wallet address with 1 day and after 1 day withdraw the tokens to the wallet address and manually process the token vesting.